yosia-md/farbucks/README.md

 # farbucks
-Project Assignment about a coffee shop
+Front-end project about a coffee shop made for collage assignment.
+Farbucks's website is easy to use and very adaptable for all people.